By Ahmed Abdelhai | Skincare Researcher & Beauty Advocate

 The Mechanical and Biological Principles of Low-Pressure Suction

 To understand the profound clinical efficacy of facial cupping, one must first explore the mechanical and biological phenomena that occur when a specialized glass or silicone cup interfaces with human tissue.
 Unlike traditional body cupping, which utilizes intense static heat and high negative pressure to induce deep tissue bruising, facial cupping is engineered around low-pressure, dynamic suction.
-When a licensed practitioner applies the cup to the epidermal roof and creates a controlled vacuum, a localized mechanical stress is immediately introduced to the skin matrix.
+When a licensed practitioner applies the cup to the epidermal surface and creates a controlled vacuum (typically between -20 to -50 kPa), a localized mechanical stress is immediately introduced to the skin matrix.

 Navigating Facial Anatomy and Lymphatic Drainage Pathways